Dendrobium schoeninum

 Dendrobium schoeninum, commonly known as the common pencil orchid, is an epiphytic or sometimes a lithophytic orchid in the family Orchidaceae and has thin wiry, upright or pendent stems with fleshy, grooved, dark green leaves.
 Its short flowering stems have one or two, rarely up to four pale green, cream-coloured or mauve flowers with purple markings on the labellum.
-It grows on rainforest margins in coastal New South Wales and southern Queensland.
+It grows on rainforest margins in coastal New South Wales and southern Queensland in Australia.

 Description

 Dendrobium schoeninum is an epiphytic or sometimes lithophytic herb that has thin, upright or pendent stems 300-900 mm long, about 3 mm wide with many branches.
 The leaves are cylindrical, fleshy, dark green and groved, 60-160 mm long and 2-12 mm wide.
 The flowering stems are 10-30 mm long and bear between one or two, rarely up to four pale green, cream-coloured or mauve flowers with purple stripes.
 The sepals and petals spread apart from each other, the sepals 18-24 mm long and about 3.5 mm wide and the petals a similar length but narrower.
 The labellum is cream-coloured to pale green with purple markings, about 20-30 mm long and 7-10 mm wide with three lobes.
 The side lobes are narrow and upright and the middle lobe turns downward and has wavy edges and three wavy ridges in the midline.
 Flowering occurs from August to November.